Protocorks and monopole Floer homology: On the monopole Floer homology of protocork boundaries.

 The second subsection, Subsection~\ref{subsec:MorseLikePerturbation}, describes in a general setting what we call Morselike perturbations, these are are perturbations of the Chern-Simons-Dirac functional obtained by pulling back a Morse-Smale function defined on the torus of flat connections.
 We will use them to gain control over the reducible critical points.
 This idea is not new, in fact ad hoc applications of Morselike perturbations appear in several places in the literature as a device to pass from a Morse-Bott critical submanifold to a Morse one, e.g. \cite{BraamDonaldson}.
 In particular, we borrowed the idea from Section 35.1 and Chapter 36 of \cite{KM}.
 We need however some stronger results about them with respect to those used in the book; we develop them in full generality in Proposition~\ref{prop:MorseLikePerturbationPerp} and report the technical proof in \autoref{appendix:ProofMorseLike}.

 The third and fourth subsection are specific to the case of $Y^3$ being a protocork boundary, and constitute the core of the section.
-In Subsection~\ref{subsec:CriticalPoints} we describe the relevant geometric setting over a protocork boundary $Y$ in order to define its Floer homology and point out some key properties of the chain complex.
-We will need them in Section~\ref{sec:4DModulispaces} and in the proof of Theorem~\ref{thm:DeltaInHMred}.
+In Subsection~\ref{subsec:CriticalPoints} we describe the relevant geometric setting over a protocork boundary $Y$ useful to define its Floer homology, we point out some key properties of the chain complex, we define the Morgan-Szab\'o number and show how it relates to the original definition.

 In the last subsection Subsection~\ref{subsec:FloerHomologyCobordismSplitting}, we will prove Theorem~\ref{Intro:thm:Splitting} which provides a splitting of the Floer homology of $Y$.
 The proof will rely only on the functorial properties of Floer homology so it will be independent of the previous subsections. \end{plan}